 The key number for agents to keep an eye on is the number of transactions they close per month.
 Once that number is consistently one or higher, a transaction coordinator is a strong investment.

 Agents who shouldn’t hire a transaction coordinator are typically below that threshold of consistently closing one transaction per month.
-At this stage, an agent may still be new to real estate and could benefit from coordinating their own transactions to learn how best to do so.
+At this stage, an agent may still be new to real estate and could benefit from coordinating their own real estate transactions to learn how best to do so.
 Alternatively, these agents could also be part-time in real estate and an investment in a transaction coordinator does not make as much sense.

-How to hire a transaction coordinator
+How to hire a real estate transaction coordinator

 Hiring a transaction coordinator is a wise investment that saves you a lot of time and effort.
 Now that you’ve made the decision to move forward, let’s help cover the key things you should think about before hiring a real estate transaction coordinator.